elpagano3/creative-theme-jekyll-new/index.md

         text: Our templates are updated regularly so they don't break.
         icon: fa-gem text-info
         url: https://startbootstrap.com/
-      - title: Consltoria y Asesoria
+      - title: Consultoria y Asesoria
         text: You can use this theme as is, or you can make changes!
         icon: fa-paper-plane
       - title: Venta de equipos de cómputo y de red